pete-wildberger/speedtester/readme.md

 Simple function speed tester.
-Use `tsc` to compile then run `yarn start`
+Run `yarn install` to install dependancies.
+Use `tsc` to compile the usage examples in src then run `yarn start`